-Yesterday hit the 100 day mark to the London Marathon.
+Yesterday hit the 100 day mark or 14 weeks to London Marathon.
 My panic about getting the training done and staying injury free has subsided … a little.

 In my efforts to stay injury free, I’m working on building a strong base.
 Over the last 5 years, I’ve had running related injury after injury -SI joint pain, left Achilles, soleus muscle in my right calf, fat pad impingement of the knee caused by tripping on a tree root and various other niggles and strains.
 This has been made worse by an underlying issue not related to running, of slipping a disc in my lower back twice and having on and off again facet joint issues.

 Being injured sucks.
 It’s irritating, painful and any of the painkillers that work make me fee like shit.
 This year, I’m doing something a little different – daily core and rolling, pilates once a week and fortnightly sports massages to sort niggles before they turn into injuries.
 My physio will be pleased!

 The other big change to previous years is scheduling races.
 I’m not a big fan of races but I know they’re important for getting used to running with lots of other folks, using water stations and for the longer runs, practising taking on food i.e. jelly babies.
 I won’t be going all out but running closer to my plodding training pace.
 I’ll also be doing a few parkruns to get a sense of how strong I’m feeling over shorter distances.

 4 February – parkrun (I keep doing typos and writing parkfun!)

 19 February – Hampton Court Palace Half Marathon

 26 March – Lidl Kingston Breakfast Run – 20 miler

 Training Recap – 14 weeks to London Marathon